yangqi0/petitgpt/README.md

    Building a full training pipeline rather than relying only on high-level frameworks.

 2. **Small-model post-training**
-   Understanding how SFT and targeted distillation behave for a small 137M model.
+   Understanding how CPT, SFT, and targeted distillation behave for a small model.

 3. **Data quality and verification**
    Building filters, canonicalization scripts, AST-based code verification, unit tests, and repair loops.